focusaurus/hexagonal-lambda/readme.md

 This is an example application repository for implementing [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) as described by Alistair Cockburn (also called "ports and adapters") on to of Amazon Web Services Lambda.

+It is intended to be a reference/example project implementation.
+While small, it is hopefully realistic and reasonably comprehensive.
+It takes into account development tooling, testing, deployment, security, developer documentation, and API documentation.

 ## How to Set Up for Development

 - Install prerequisites